StowCode/Three.js-Demo/readme.md

 # THREE.js Demo
 <h4>by Mitchell Stowman</h4>

-# View Deployment
-<h2>This project is deployed at https://stowcode-threejs-demo.vercel.app/</h2>

 # Introduction
 This is a three.js demo project designed to show design and animation capabilities.